bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 > * As new features are added to the API, they will be called out in our [Developer Changelog](/changelog#labels/storefront-api).
 > * BigCommerce legacy Blueprint themes currently do not support the GraphQL API and Playground.

-<a id="see-it-in-action" class="devdocsAnchor"></a>

 ## See it in action

 To see the GraphQL Storefront API in action, checkout the [Bootstrap + Vanilla JS Storefront API Example](https://bigcommerce.github.io/storefront-api-examples/html-bootstrap-vanillajs/) hosted on GitHub.
-This example shows how a static HTML site can be used to render dynamic product information via the GraphQL Storefront API.
+This example shows how a static HTML site can be used to render dynamic product information using the GraphQL Storefront API.

 Open the link and click submit with the sample data in the form.
 To see the example page with your store's data, [create a Storefront API Token](/api-reference/storefront/graphql-api-tokens/api-token/createtoken) against your store and paste the token into the example form.
 Be sure to create a token valid for this origin: `https://bigcommerce.github.io`.